-Yes X No N/A ------ --- ---- -----
+Yes X No N/A -------------- --

 Description: The unit is largely of undulating very low profile terrain with minor, shallow ravines and gullies which flow predominately in a northerly direction.
 Willow Butte, in the unit's southeast sector, possesses the highest elevation at 5,439 feet; the unit's lowest elevation of about 4,500 feet is in the northern reach of the unit.
 Vegetation is predominately sagebrush and range grasses with riparian vegetation along Willow Creek.

 Refer to this inventory unit's associated Map 1 and Map 2 for human developments.
 Most of the developments are located within the southern approximate third of the inventory unit.
-The unit has 35 miles of 22 motorized primitive trails (MPTs) (which about 7 miles of 4 of the MPTs are in Burns District), 11.0 miles of rangeland fence (0.8 mile of it in Burns District), 11.0 miles of one buried water pipeline system with 5 troughs (2.25 pipeline miles and 2 of the troughs in Burns District), 6 earthen reservoirs, 3 fenced enclosures, and 2 corrals.
+The unit has 35.1 miles of 22 motorized primitive trails (MPTs) (which about 7 miles of 4 of the MPTs are in Burns District), 7.2 miles of rangeland fence (0.5 mile of it in Burns District), 13.9 miles of buried water pipeline systems with 14 troughs (5.4 pipeline miles and 6 of the troughs in Burns District), 9 earthen reservoirs (1 in Burns District), and 2 corrals (corrals not depicted on Map 1 -- one in section 10, other in section 15, T.39S.
+R.48E, within Vale District).
 There is some remnant visual evidence of 2.1 miles of 2 abandoned routes, and of 3 small old surface mining sites.
 Three old buildings in advanced stages of ruin are in the eastern reaches of the unit in section 35); their effect is more pastoral than obtrusive.
-(The surface mined sites -- located in sections 19 and 30 -and 3 buildings are not depicted on Map 1.)
-Presently, to the average visitor, each of the four disc-drilled seedings of native and non-native grasses affecting the unit between 1973-1996 appear indistinguishable.
+(The surface mined sites -- located in sections 19 and 30 -- and 3 buildings are not depicted on Map 1.)
+Presently, to the average visitor, each of the five disc-drilled seedings of native and non-native grasses (between 1973-1996) affecting the unit is indistinguishable.
+In the inventory unit, within Burns District, approximately 1,600 acres of seeding, in part, provides forage to take livestock grazing pressure off important higher elevation sage-grouse habitat in the Trout Creek Mountains.
+Recognized within the Trout Creek Mountain Allotment Management Plan (AMP), the seeding may need to be maintained from time to time to continue to produce the productivity necessary to meet management objectives of the AMP.
+Future seeding maintenance may include brush beating, burning, spraying, drilling seed or broadcasting seed or any combination of treatments.

 Overall, due to the type, nature, spatial distribution and location of human developments, the unit appears to be affected primarily by the forces of nature with the imprint of mankind being substantially unnoticeable to the average visitor.
 This is the same conclusion for the unit by BLM in the late 1970's.